markwilkinson/FAIR-in-a-box/README.md

 # Using CDE-in-a-box for data transformation

+NOTE:  The folders "metadata" and "bootstrap" are no longer needed unless you plan to customize your installation (e.g. change the colors or logos - see "Customization" below).
+You may delete them if you wish, or move them to some backup folder to keep for later.
+ALL ACTIVITIES FROM NOW ON HAPPEN INSIDE OF THE cde-ready-to-go FOLDER.

 In the folder ./cde-ready-to-go there is a docker-compose.yml file, and two directories.
-You may move these files/folders anywhere on your system, once you have completed the installation and testing described above (the installation files, including the graphdb zip, may be deleted if you no longer want to keep them)
+You may move these files/folders anywhere on your system, once you have completed the installation and testing described above

 the folder structure is:
 ```